 The project involved the construction of new buildings and the reconfiguration and refurbishment of existing facilities at Holsworthy Barracks including but not limited to the following:

-- Construction of a new enclosed vehicle hangar to house 32 SOV, including:
+- Construction of a new enclosed vehicle hangar and covered enclosure to house new SOV;

-- Refurbishment and upgrading of two existing open vehicle storage shelters (buildings T092 and T096) to house a 32 SOV;
+- Refurbishment and upgrading of two existing open vehicle storage shelters (buildings T092 and T096) to house new SOV;

 - Provision of additional storage areas to the vehicle hangar and upgraded shelters to store vehicle-related assemblies, equipment, spare parts and tyres;